MohamedGamil/t3den-checker/README.md

 # T3den Mobile Application

-_Built using Ionic 3!
-Please note this source is outdated and no longer maintained._
+**_Built using Ionic 3!
+Please note this source is outdated and no longer maintained._**

+This application supports fetching many cryptocurrencies such as Bitcoin,Etherium, and many more, then converts their prices to more than 30 fiat currencies.

 You can test and view this application at [Google Play Store](http://bit.ly/t3den-app-google-play).